lynnfaraday/aresmush.com/_root/tutorials/code/add-cmd/putting-it-together.md

 That's it!
 Our commands should be ready.

+Except for one minor problem... the game doesn't know we added all this stuff!

+When you edit things through the web portal (as we did in the Quickstart tutorial), the portal is smart enough to tell the game "Yo - we changed the tinker command!" so the game can re-load the code.
+When we're editing things ourselves, though, we need to do that step manually using the `load` command.

+The load command has several options that let you load just the configuration, or an entire plugin.
+See `help load` in-game for all the options.

 ## Try It Out

 Let's give it a try.
 Type `load custom` to load all the code we just wrote and then try out our commands: